-- 36.1 At the end of qualifying practice the times achieved by each driver will be officially published. - 36.2 a) The grid will be drawn up as follows: - The last eight positions will be occupied by the cars eliminated during Q1, the fastest in 19th position. - ii) The next eight positions will be occupied by the cars eliminated during Q2, the fastest in 11th position. - iii) The top ten positions will be occupied by the cars which took part in Q3, the fastest from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate.
+- 36.2 a) The grid will be drawn up as follows : - i) The last eight positions will be occupied by the cars eliminated during Q1, the fastest in 19th position. - ii) The next eight positions will be occupied by the cars eliminated during Q2, the fastest in 11th position. - iii) The top ten positions will be occupied by the cars which took part in Q3, the fastest from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate.

-If two or more drivers set identical times during Q1, Q2 or Q3 priority will be given to the one who set it first
+If two or more drivers set identical times during Q1, Q2 or Q3 priority will be given to the one who set it first.